An incident response plan provides detailed steps for crisis management in the face of a cyber attack.

 The National Institute of Standards and Technology (NIST) defined the phases of a cyberattack and provided a framework for developing an incident response plan.
 Each plan is recommended to include the following steps:

 Rules to Live by When Preparing an Incident Response Plan

 Rule 1: Expect the Worse.
-The best way to prepare an incident response plan is to take stock of your business systems, identifying those technologies that are mostly likely to attract threats.
+The best way to prepare an incident response plan is to take stock of your business systems, identifying those technologies that are most likely to attract threats.
 This plan will assume that your business will be subject to a cyber attack.

 Rule 3: Deploy layered security.
 By relying on layers of security – from an antivirus tool to catch known threats, to End Point Detection and Response to catch advanced threats, and firewalls to control traffic or spam filters to detect undesirable emails – layered security is key to blocking cyber attackers.

 Rule 4: Employ Human Analysts.
-Tactics like defence in depth combine state-of-the-art technology with human-led threat hunting.
+Tactics like defense in depth combine state-of-the-art technology with human-led threat hunting.
 While the technological resources automatically monitor a network, human analysts adeptly detect the nature of an incident.
 Businesses like CYDEF specialize in offering machine learning platforms combined with expert analysts.

 Rule 5: Develop a cyberattack recovery plan.
-Organizations that fall victim to a cyber attack often realize they could have avoided disruption and financial loss if they had an incident response plan in place.
+Organizations that fall victim to a cyber-attack often realize they could have avoided disruption and financial loss if they had an incident response plan in place.